Joanna KeelMay 22, 2024

 What is the Candidate Experience?

-The candidate experience consists of every moment a job seeker interacts with your organization, all the way through the interview process.
-Ultimately, it is a cyclical process that applies to every job seeker who interacts with your organization, regardless if they apply for a position or not.
+• The candidate experience is a cyclical process that applies to every job seeker that interacts with your organization regardless if they apply for a position or not.
+This includes talent that didn’t make it to the interview stage, didn’t accept the job offer, or didn’t get a job offer at all.

 • What they say to others about your company and your hiring process